redrum-llik/TeamCity-Ansible-Plugin/README.md

 * automatic detection of `ansible-playbook` executable on the agent side
 * ability to pass system parameters as `--extra-vars`

-The sheduled features to be added in the future:
+The scheduled features to be added in the future:
 * a report tab with a simple HTML report based on the playbook output/results

 Example of the build log output: